Corby Glen: Geography

 The village of Corby Glen is in the South Kesteven district of Lincolnshire.
 It lies mainly to the north of the A151, a former toll road, and to the east of the West Glen River, near where the Glen flows through a small graben in the Jurassic limestone.

 Until the 1950s the name of the village was simply Corby.
 However, in the nearby county of Northamptonshire another Corby had been greatly enlarged by the addition of a steel works and housing to match.
 Some confusion arose between the two Corbys, so British Railways consulted the villagers to choose an additional name to distinguish the two.
 The villagers chose "Glen" in reference to the western branch of the River Glen which flows through the village.
+In 1956 the civil parish was renamed from "Corby" to "Corby Glen".

 Community

 The ecclesiastical parish of Corby Glen is part of the Corby Glen Group of the Deanery of Beltisloe.

 The Roman Catholic church closed in 2012.

 The Methodist congregation is still active in its own chapel, which is part of the Grantham and Vale of Belvoir circuit.

 The village has two active public houses, the Fighting Cocks (in the market place) and the Woodhouse Arms (at the crossroads).
 There is a small Co-op supermarket and an independent shop in a wooden hut next to the Fighting Cocks pub car park, and The Pantry, also in the market square.
 Other businesses include a Garage, the Sawmill, and the Hey Wine company.
 The Pantry, formerly a doctor's surgery in the market place, is a tea room and delicatessen and the post office branch is now maintained there.

 Community meeting rooms are available at the Church Rooms in Church Street, the Methodist Church, and the Ron Dawson Memorial Hall.
 The Ron Dawson Hall is part of the sports complex in Swinstead Road.
 There is an active bowls club with a crown green behind the Willoughby arts gallery.

 There is a small lending library at the art gallery, and a monthly visit by the mobile library.

 The Sheep Fair is still the biggest social event of the year.
 The 2013 event was the 775th, and attracted a very large crowd.
 The traditional auction of sheep was held on the Monday.

 The village is served by bus routes 303 to Bourne, and Route 4 to Stamford or Grantham.